svx/k8-traefik/docs/tutorial.md

 <!-- markdownlint-disable -->

 If you are new to these topics do not worry!
-Check the links below to discover more about the principles of Traefik and Kubernetes
+Check the links below to discover more about the principles of Traefik and Kubernetes.

 - [Traefik documentation](https://doc.traefik.io/traefik/ "Link to documentation of Traefik Proxy")
 - [Kubernetes documentation](https://kubernetes.io/docs/home/ "Link to documentation of Traefik Proxy")